-The Commonwealth Games 2010 are cited as the reason why Delhi has resurrected to a swanky-looking city with wide roads, air-conditioned buses, flyovers and a plush transit system.
+The Commonwealth Games 2010 were cited as the reason why Delhi had resurrected to a swanky-looking city with wide roads, air-conditioned buses, flyovers and a plush transit system.
 Underpasses were built, huge green spaces emerged, and on top of that, the city found new walkways and an enviable new airport.
-The much-touted would-be PM of India, Mr. Rahul Gandhi, harped on these facts in his recent public speech in Delhi.
+Congress Vice President Rahul Gandhi harped on these facts in his public speeches in Delhi.
 Like a pro auditor of Delhi's growth account, he pepped up his discourse by sprinkling these achievements from time to time.
-Although it gladdened the Delhi Chief Minister to listen to eulogies coming from Mr. Gandhi, they certainly had a touch of partisanship....Read More
+Although it gladdened the then Delhi Chief Minister to listen to eulogies coming from Rahul, they certainly had little effect on the voters of Delhi.

 Big Fights in the Delhi State Legislative Assembly Elections of 2013

 The Delhi State Legislative Assembly Elections of 2013 were held on December 4, and the results announced on December 8, 2013.
 The chief contestants in this election were the then chief minister Sheila Dikshit from the New Delhi Assembly constituency, BJP Chief Ministerial candidate Harsh Vardhan from the Krishna Nagar constituency and of course Arvind Kejriwal from the New Delhi seat.
 Kejriwal defeated Sheila Dikshit with over 25,000 votes.